pear/Net_SMTP/README.rst

 .. _RFC-4120: https://tools.ietf.org/html/rfc4120
 .. _krb5: https://pecl.php.net/package/krb5

-LOGIN
+LOGIN (DEPRECATED)
 -----

+**DEPRECATED**
+This authentication method is no longer secure and should be avoided.

 The LOGIN authentication method encrypts the user's password using the Base64_ encoding scheme.
-Because decrypting a Base64-encoded string is trivial, LOGIN is not considered a secure authentication method and should be avoided.
+Because decrypting a Base64-encoded string is trivial.

 .. _Base64: https://www.php.net/manual/en/function.base64-encode.php

-PLAIN
+PLAIN (DEPRECATED)
 -----

+**DEPRECATED**
+This authentication method is no longer secure and should be avoided.

 The PLAIN authentication method sends the user's password in plain text.
-This method of authentication is not secure and should be avoided.

 SCRAM
 --------